UCC is continuing to accept truck students during the closure. Interested students can call 541-440-4668 for information.

 - Must have no felony convictions in the past seven years if applying for Hazmat.

 - Must pass a DOT physical and have a clean urinalysis (DOT pre-employment drug screen).

 - Must provide verifiable work history or schooling.

 - Must be at least 18 years old to drive intrastate, 21 years old to drive interstate.
 Most trucking companies will require you to be at least 23 years old.
 Be sure to check in with the program coordinator if you have questions.

-Classroom portion will be held 7 am to 3:30 pm for one week.
+The classroom portion will be held 7 am to 3:30 pm for one week.
 Road and yard training will be held 7 a.m. to 3:30 p.m.
 Monday through Friday for three weeks (with a few exceptions for longer-earlier mornings or the night drive.
-3rd Party Tester will come in the week following class to begin testing.
+A 3rd Party Tester will come in the week following class to begin testing.
 Classes begin every six weeks on average and an evening/weekend option is offered 1-2 times annually.

 Payment Method Options

 - Visa, Master or Debit Card

 - Student Loans/Personal Loans

 Payment or proof of funding from another source is required at the time of registration.
 Enrollment is limited and seats are slotted by Truck Coordinator when a potential student has completed requirements outlined in Getting Started - Professional Truck Driving and provided payment or confirmed funding source.